pip-services/pip-services-docs/content/en/net/container/refer/run_references_decorator.md

 ### Description

-The RunReferencesDecorator class allows you to create a references decorator that automatically opens to newly added components that implement the [IOpenable](../../../commons/run/iopenable) interface and closes removed components that implement the [IClosable](../../../commons/run/iclosable) interface.
+The RunReferencesDecorator class allows you to create a references decorator that automatically opens newly added components that implement the [IOpenable](../../../commons/run/iopenable) interface and closes removed components that implement the [IClosable](../../../commons/run/iclosable) interface.

 ### Constructors
 Creates a new instance of the decorator.